The Office of the Inspector-General of Aged Care

 Inclusion and diversity

-The OIGAC is committed to fostering an inclusive workplace where every employee feels valued and empowered to bring their authentic self to work.
+The OIGAC supports inclusiveness and encourages all employees regardless of their gender, cultural background, disability, sexual orientation, or age to bring their authentic self to work.
+We foster a workplace where our people feel valued to participate fully at work.
 We embrace the variety of experiences, skills and perspectives that people bring to the workplace.

-We encourage applications from people with diverse experience and backgrounds including Aboriginal and Torres Strait Islander people, LGBTQIA+ individuals, people from culturally and linguistically diverse backgrounds, mature age individuals, and people with disability.
+We value the contribution that a diverse workforce brings and encourage applications from people with diverse experience and backgrounds including Aboriginal and Torres Strait Islander people, LGBTQIA+ individuals, people from culturally and linguistically diverse backgrounds, mature age individuals, and people with disability.

 The Office of the Inspector-General of Aged Care is committed to the health, safety and wellbeing of those who work for, and with us.
 Our people and those who work with us are expected to share this commitment to safety and wellbeing.